Azure/portaldocs/portal-sdk/templates/portalfx-controls-custom-controls.md

 or contact shresh\adamab.

 <a name="custom-control-not-in-prod"></a>
-## Fixed issues not yet in production branch
+### Custom control issues not yet in fixed in production
 The following fixes are available in MPAC but not the production branch.
 The best thing to do would be test in MPAC right now but available workarounds are listed below the issue.

 - [7474062: [CustomControls] CreateActionBar hits null ref exception in a custom controls blade](http://vstfrd:8080/Azure/RD/_workitems#_a=edit&id=7474062)